safbc/Ethereum/README.md

 The springblock network is designed as a test network for South Africa.
 The aim is to make it inclusive for any approved financial institution.
 In order to keep the network connected we will be using static-nodes.json and trusted-nodes.json.

 This ensures that if ever a node disconnects for any reason, it will immediately attempt to reconnect to the trusted nodes.
 This creates a level of robustness on the network.

+##Monitoring the network

+The /monitoring folder contains a Dockerfile and nodejs app.json for building a custom Docker container with a version of the [https://github.com/cubedro/eth-net-intelligence-api](https://github.com/cubedro/eth-net-intelligence-api) RPC monitoring agent.
+This agent will publish the collected data to the private eth-stats based website at (http://41.76.226.170:3000).
+Read the comments in the Dockerfile for building and run instructions.